-The following is an interview with Shepherd Bliss, the man who coined the phrase ‘Mythopoetic Men’s Movement’ and who was a notable participant within the movement.
+The following is a 1995 interview with Shepherd Bliss, the man who coined the phrase ‘Mythopoetic Men’s Movement’ and who was a notable participant within the movement.
 Contemporary men’s movements will find much in Bliss’s views to disagree with, however he did articulate some valuable perspectives as belonging to the mythopoetic mindset, such as the rejection of reductionist definitions of masculinity in favour of a multiplicity of male archetypes. – PW

 Bert: As one way to start, perhaps I should go into my own personal story.
 I wonder if it reflects what’s happening with the men’s movement.
 When Bernetta was in a women’s spirituality group I lamented that there was nothing to get into men’s spirituality; men’s deep inner work.
 Robert Moore and Doug Gillette’s book King, Warrior, Magician, Lover moved me so much that I designed a seminar around it.
 A group of friends and I did a six week King, Magician, Warrior, Lover and Green Man seminar.
 At that stage I wasn’t even content with staying with the four because I thought that the Green Man was important for our focus on the Earth.